PLSysSec/lio/lio/examples/dclabels.md

 * `lerrLabels` gives us a list of labels involved.

-This particular exception tells us that the `guardAllocP` function used by `writeLIORef` failed.
-If we look at `guardAllocP` (with empty privileges) we can find out that the function throws an exception when the current label does not flow to the label of the object.
+The above exception tells us that the `guardAllocP` function used by `writeLIORef` failed.
+If we look at `guardAllocP` (with empty privileges) we can find out that the function throws an exception when the current label can not flow to the label of the object.
 In this case,

 ```haskell
 "Alice" /\ "Bob" %% ("Alice" \/ "Bob") `canFlowTo` "Bob" %% ("Alice" \/ "Bob")
 ```

-Intuitively the second `writeLIORef` fails because we read data that is sensitive to both Alice and Bob (and thus the secrecy component of the current label is `"Alice" /\ "Bob"`) and are subsequently trying to write to a reference that only preserves the privacy of Bob (and thus potentially leaking the Alice's data).
+Intuitively, the second `writeLIORef` fails because we have read data  needing both Alice and Bob privileges (secrecy component of `"Alice" /\ "Bob"`) and we are subsequently trying to write to a reference that only requires privileges for Bob.
+Would that check not fail, we could leak Alice's data.

 With this in mind: